Center City shooting leaves man injured

 PHILADELPHIA (WPVI) -- A shooting in Center Center Philadelphia has left police with more questions than answers.

 It happened around 2 a.m.
-Thursday on Samson Street near Juniper Street.
+Thursday on Sansom Street near Juniper Street.

 When police arrived on the scene, they found a man shot in the knee.